 Since we focus on the realistic side of life rather than the instant gratification game that many put so much emphasis on, we usually tend to stay away from topics like these, but it only makes sense for us to share how the main founder of Secret Entourage made his first million and some interesting lessons he learned along the way.
 Make sure to sign up for our newsletter at the bottom to learn about his learning and mistakes after he made his first million.
-Since it’s so easy for every one to claim they made a million, and even easier for everyone to generalize their earnings in one word like “real estate” or “trading”, we’re going to walk you through a step by step guide of how our founder made his first million and the background that allowed him to do so.
+Since it’s so easy for every one to claim they made a million, and even easier for everyone to generalize their earnings in one word like “real estate” or “trading”, we’re going to walk you through a step by step guide of how to become a millionaire, how our founder made his first million and the background that allowed him to do so.
 Enjoy!

 Making your first million isn’t that difficult, but it does take time to get there, and more importantly it takes a series of good choices, followed by some amazing actions to get there, it also takes remaining very focused on the goal at hand.